IHC25/bmi-calculator/README.md

 - Displays BMI value with a quick health status (Underweight, Normal weight, Overweight, or Obese) based on World Health Organization (WHO) guidelines.
 Offers brief tips or health recommendations based on the result.

-- Easily switch between metric and imperial systems for height and weight.

 - Instant BMI result as soon as the user enters their information.
 Responsive Design: